 (This is a list of features that are currently on my todo-list - These are features that will be included, or which I want to include and need to investigate further.
 Please do not post any of the below as a feature request.
 Thanks.)

-Q: Where are the buttons for Smudge UV Tool, Lattice, Smooth and Move?
+Q: Where are the buttons for UV Smudge Tool and Smooth UV Tool?

 Q: Does Nightshade UV Editor work for my version of Maya?